Skip to Main Content

 - A librarian is on-site and available to help during open hours.

-Online library workshops cover a range of useful research topics, and are offered online via Canvas.
-Some City College of San Francisco instructors assign library workshops, but students are encouraged to take them independently as well.
+- Online library workshops - These cover skills to help you find and use information sources in your research and are offered online via Canvas.
+Some CCSF instructors assign library workshops, but students are encouraged to take them independently as well.

 Citing Information Sources

 - Shows how to cite information sources, which is required for responsible use of information.
 Covers formats including MLA, APA, and more.